How Effective is Acupuncture to Quit Smoking?

 4. There are easy acupressure techniques to reduce cravings

 One of the simplest ways you can cope with smoking cravings at home is through an ear massage, which releases endorphins.
 These chemicals are natural painkillers, and stimulating this acupuncture point will help balance your energy.
 There are different techniques to massage your ear, which includes placing your thumbs in the upper portion of the ear and massage it in circular motions.

 You can also try massaging the inner crevices in the front of the ear, while massaging the earlobes with circular motions and gentle pulls also works.
 In order to be more effective, it is recommended that you learn about specific points on your body, which work best for you.
 Acupuncturists also place small beads on these points and tape them, so that whenever you have a craving, you should press on the bead for instant relief.

-5. Herbs can help with cravings
+5. Herbs along with acupuncture can help with cravings

 There are also lots of herbs that can be taken to control cravings, tissue repair, detoxification, and irritability.
 You can also discuss this with your acupuncturist to get the right result.